 State of Brazilian M&A and Private Equity

-Market players are expecting the Brazilian economic recovery and low-interest rate environment to benefit private equity funds and M&A for the foreseeable future.
+Market players are expecting the Brazilian economic recovery and low-interest rate environment will benefit private equity funds and M&A for the foreseeable future.
 Looking back, fundraising for Brazil increased markedly with USD 1.5bn raised in 2017, representing a 121% increase from the previous year.
 Presently, this has prompted established GPs to raise several large funds for the country, indicating Brazil's economic growth may have renewed LP interest.
 Foreign institutional investors will be returning, especially the US, which has been the largest foreign investor in Latin America since 2012, accounting for nearly one-third of all transactions by buyers.
 However, companies from Canada, China, and Europe are becoming more competitive in order to increase their market share, acquire strong local brands and/or gain market entry.
 How will this shape competition and valuations for assets and companies across Brazil as investors rush back into the market?
 Moreover, Brazil accounted for 41.2% of Latin American M&A activity by value in 2017 as a result of GDP growth and consistent consumer spending, which looks to continue for the remainder of this year.
 Yet, could M&A dealmaking suffer setbacks at the hands of presidential candidates in this October’s elections?
 In mid-July, presidential candidate Ciro Gomes, running on the Democratic Labor Party ticket, wrote a letter to Boeing Co. asking it to refrain from its acquisition of Embraer SA, citing national security concerns.
 What happens when those with such tendencies find themselves behind the power levers of government?

 Panelists will discuss and debate the near-term prospects for leveraged buyouts as well as mergers and acquisitions in Brazil.